Speakers

 Morgan Salinas is an AmeriCorps program coordinator at Youth Villages.
 Her program provides service learning projects for youth with emotional and behavioral challenges.
 Within her three-plus years with the program, Morgan has helped successfully implement a variety of service learning projects, and empowered AmeriCorps members to provide thoughtful service learning projects to a population of youth who are often not asked to serve.

 Dr. Karen Schreder is the Regional Faculty Fellow at California State University and is faculty in the School of Education.
-A lifelong educator, Dr. Schreder has worked in rural schools for most of her teaching career.
-As the Faculty Fellow, Karen works with Student Ambassadors from rural regions.
-The Student Ambassadors connect with their communities, conduct relevant research, and work to advocate for, and amplify the richness of our region.
+As the Regional Faculty Fellow at Chico State, Karen works with Student Ambassadors from rural regions.
+The Student Ambassadors connect with their communities, conduct relevant research, and work to advocate for, and amplify the richness and diversity of our North State region.

 Patricia Shafer is Executive Director of the international nonprofit organization NewGen Peacebuilders and the associated Youth & Peace in Action initiative.
 She also serves as Senior Fellow for Peace Education at Washington, DC-based Alliance for Peacebuilding and Global Ambassador with the Institute for Economics & Peace.
 In these roles, Patricia’s focus is on leadership for the design and delivery of peace education.